 - Repair the floor by double breasting the transversalis fascia rather than performing a Bassini.

-- The superior suture line to the conjoint tendon should not be too tight to prevent long-term cutting through the muscle like a seton.
+- The superior sutures to the conjoint tendon should not be too tight to prevent long-term cutting through the muscle like a seton.

 Prior to the introduction of the surgery robot, most progressive surgeons were utilizing the TEP technique.
 Sometimes referred to as a "laparascopic inguinal hernia repair," the technique actually keeps the surgical instruments out of the peritoneal cavity, thereby keeping a layer of protection (the peritoneum) between the surgical field and the bowels.
 The downsides of this approach are that it is technically difficult and requires a fair amount of expertise as the working space is limited.
 The upsides are that it is a very efficient operation and there is no peritoneal flap that could be a source of adhesions later in life.